 The city of Ferrara is situated on a branch of the beautiful Po River in Northern Italy.
-Its location makes the charming town an ideal stop for visitors exploring the countryside via river cruises.
-Italy is famous for its ancient towns steeped in intrigue, romance and drama – and Ferrara is no different!
+Its location makes the charming town an ideal stop for visitors exploring the countryside on one of our cruises in Italy aboard hotel barge La Bella Vita.
+The region is famous for its ancient towns steeped in intrigue, romance and drama – and Ferrara is no different!
 Read on to uncover this UNESCO World Heritage Site’s thrilling medieval past.

 The Medieval Magic of Ferrara